viniciuschan/farmland-api/README.md

 ### Dashboard:
 This is the main feature of the project.
-You can make a GET request to the endpoint and it's going to filter some data of the current DB to provide some informations that allows you to create a dashboard.
+You can make a GET request to this endpoint and it's going to query the current DB to provide some data that allows you to provide a dashboard.

 Endpoint: **http://localhost:8000/api/farms/dashboard/**